What is the cost of living in Illinois?

 Here's a comparison of income tax rates among some neighboring states:

-You could also check out the complete guide to taxes in Illinois here.
+You can check out the complete guide to taxes in Illinois here.

 The bottom line